InternLM/lmdeploy/docs/en/get_started/get_started.md

 # Quick Start

-This tutorial shows the usage of LMDeploy on:
+This tutorial shows the usage of LMDeploy on CUDA platform:

 - Offline inference of LLM model and VLM model
 - Serve a LLM or VLM model by the OpenAI compatible server